Remapping the Rover MEMS3 ECU

 include additional electronics including a CANbus controller to talk to the

-seem to happily ignore the extra peripheral electronics and run quite happily.
+just seem to happily ignore the extra peripheral electronics and run quite

-As we don’t run automatic gearboxes this means that the first two of the above
+happily.
+As we don’t run automatic gearboxes this means that the first two of

 The VVC ECUs